Nimzyow/thermostat_node_react_postgresql/README.md

 This was a passion project inspired by a Makers Academy Thermostat challenge done with Jquery, Javascript, HTML and Sinatra.

 I decided to challenge myself by completing this challenge with Node.js and Express.js for the backend and React for the front end.
 React components use hooks and functional components to keep code as clean as possible.
-Testing was done with jest and enzyme.
+Testing was done with Cypress, jest and enzyme.

 # `To install dependencies`